Humza277/VPC---Networking/README.md

 This solves the above problems

-# back to provisioning the web app
+# Back to provisioning the web app

 Now run the command